recordcrash/homestuck-motifle/README.md

-# homestuck-heardle-remix
+# Homestuck Motifle

-(WIP) A new game mode for Homestuck Heardle: guess the musical references
+(WIP) Guess the motifs in Homestuck songs!
+A daily game in the style of Wordle and Heardle.